emeks-studio/colorin-colorado/README.md

 <img src="examples/pair_1000.txt.palette.eliptical.svg"  width="1000" height="1000">

-Sweet! that shape show us certain pattern.
-What about odd numbers? should we expect another pattern, right?
+Sweet! that shape shows us certain pattern.
+What about odd numbers? we should expect another pattern, right?
 Ok, by applying the same logic we will have: `13579...995997999`.

 ```nix